-The modeling results of the transient, turbulent hydrodynamics will be reported for two configurations.
-The first was a 45° pitched-blade turbine (PBT) configuration consisting of a cylindrical, flat-bottomed tank of internal diameter, T = 292mm, with four full-length baffles of width T/12.
+The modeling results of the transient, turbulent hydrodynamics will be reported for four configurations.
+The first was a $45^{\circ}$ pitched-blade turbine (PBT) configuration consisting of a cylindrical, flat-bottomed tank of internal diameter, T = 292mm, with four full-length baffles of width T/12.
 The free surface was at a height, H=T. The PBT had four blades, with a diameter D=0.35T, a blade width W=0.20D, and a blade thickness of 1 mm.
 The impeller center was positioned at a distance C=0.46T off the tank bottom.
 The impeller was mounted on a 10mm diameter shaft rotating at 60rpm.
 This geometry was studied experimentally by Myers et al. (1997).
 The computational grid was defined by 527,000 unstructured, non-uniformly distributed, hexahedral cells.
 Approximately 180 seconds of actual time were simulated.
 All simulations were initiated from a zero-velocity flow field.

 The Rushton turbine configuration consists of a cylindrical, flat-bottomed tank of internal diameter, T = 202mm, with four full-length baffles of width 22mm.
-The free surface was at a height, H=T. The impeller had a diameter a diameter, D, of T/3, a blade width W=0.20D and a blade thickness of 1 mm.
+The free surface was at a height, H=T. The impeller had a diameter D=T/3, a blade width W=0.20D and a blade thickness of one mm.
 The impeller center was positioned at a distance C=T/3 off the tank bottom.
 The impeller was mounted on a 5mm diameter shaft rotating at 290rpm.
 The computational grid was defined by 763,000 unstructured, non-uniformly-distributed, hexahedral cells.
 Approximately 3 seconds of actual time were simulated.
+Implicit time steps of 0.01 to 0.05 seconds were used.